Josef Terboven: Nazi Party career

 Terboven joined the Nazi Party in November 1923 with membership number 25,247 and participated in the abortive Beer Hall Putsch in Munich.
+As an early Party member, he later would be awarded the Golden Party Badge.
 When the Party subsequently was outlawed, he continued to work at the bank until after the ban was lifted in February 1925.
 In August 1925 Terboven went to work full-time for the Party, becoming the head of a small Nazi newspaper and book distributorship in Essen.
 At this time he also founded the Ortsgruppe (Local Group) in Essen, becoming its first Ortsgruppenleiter.
 He also joined the Sturmabteilung (SA) becoming the SA-Führer in Essen.
 He formally re-enrolled in the Party on 15 December 1925.
-From 1927 to December 1930, Terboven was the editor of the weekly Nazi newspaper “The New Front: The Weekly Sheet of the Working People.”
-By 1927 he had advanced to Bezirksleiter (District Leader) of the Essen district in the Großgau Ruhr.
+By 1927, he had advanced to Bezirksleiter (District Leader) of the Essen district in the Großgau Ruhr.
+From 1927 to December 1930, Terboven was the editor of the weekly Nazi newspaper The New Front: The Weekly Sheet of the Working People.
+In 1929, he was sentenced to three months imprisonment for continuing to publish the proscribed paper.
 In the 20 May 1928 election, Terboven failed in his attempt to be elected to the Prussian Landtag.

 On 1 October 1928 upon the dissolution of the Großgau Ruhr, the Essen district became an independent unit subordinated to the central Party headquarters in Munich.
 However, on 1 August 1930 the Essen district officially was raised to Gau status and Terboven was named Gauleiter.
 He would retain this post throughout the Nazi regime.